 3.2.3 Probability Inference via Mixture Models

 Assuming that we can find a function D that satisfies the desired properties specified in equation (@@the one in 3.2), the result of applying D to the underlying data will be a mixture of two guassians.
 Thus we can train a gaus- sian mixture model using the EM-algorithm, as presented in [].
 We seed the GMM algorithm with the labeled posi- tive examples as the initial members of one component and the unlabeled examples as the members of the other, with corresponding initial mixing proportions.
-It would also be logical to restrict the labeled positive examples to remaining in the positive component for the duration of the algorithm, but we leave this modification for future work.
+It would also be reasonable to restrict the labeled positive examples to remaining in the positive component for the duration of the algorithm, but we leave this modification for future work.

 Once we have estimates for (µp, σp) and (µn, σn), we ob- tain the probability that a particular x was generated from each of the two distributions.
 The final probability that x belongs to the positive class must also take into account the mixing proportions, and is given by: